dave-kennedy/my-theme/README.md

-# My theme for Pico CMS
+# Sepia Theme for Pico CMS

 These instructions pertain only to the
 [Nextcloud integration](https://github.com/nextcloud/cms_pico).